-Of course if it’s your first trip to Rome and you can only travel in August, it’s unlikely that you are going to spend your whole holiday to explore little-known areas and landmarks.
+Of course, if it’s your first trip to Rome and you can only travel in August, it’s unlikely that you are going to spend your whole holiday exploring little-known areas and landmarks.
 For this, to avoid crowds, book online and start your sightseeing early morning.

 What to pack for Rome in August?